 Please keep us up to date with the progress of your new family member.

 Take some time to read these pages carefully, as they are important.

 We would love you to bring us a

 photograph or email us at either,

 firstname.lastname@example.org or email@example.com.

 In line with our "health guarantee", all puppies bought from us must be booked in and taken with all their paperwork, to one of the following vets within 72 hours for their health check (paid by us).

 For the free vet check (within the first 3 days) call either:

-At these vets only, 24-hour health cover is provided in case of emergency for the first ten days.
-Out of normal business house for emergencies:
+At this vet only, 24-hour health cover is provided in case of emergency for the first seven days.

 Settling in, Sleeping, and Transportation